 PROFILE: Arthur B. Schultz, cofounder of Cobra Golf, established the Arthur B. Schultz Foundation in 1985 to improve "the dignity of and even the playing field for struggling populations in developing countries.”
 The foundation focuses on women’s empowerment, women's entrepreneurship, and mobility solutions for the differently abled.

-According to UNESCO, 90 to 98% of children with disabilities in developing countries do not attend school creating a "vicious circle" between poverty and disability.
-In this area, the foundation seeks projects that "work with established in-country, technologically appropriate wheelchair manufacturers," and employ a substantial number of differently abled workers.
+According to UNESCO, 90 percent to 98 percent of children with disabilities in developing countries do not attend school creating a "vicious circle" between poverty and disability.
+In this area, the foundation seeks projects that "[w]ork with established in-country, technologically appropriate wheelchair manufacturers," and employ a substantial number of differently abled workers.

-The foundation limits its grantmaking's geographic focus to Kenya, Rwanda, Tanzania, Uganda, Guatemala, Honduras and Nicaragua.
+The foundation limits its grantmaking's geographic focus to Kenya, Rwanda, Tanzania, Uganda, Palestine, Vietnam, Guatemala, Honduras and Nicaragua.
 The foundation will not review any letters of inquiry for projects operating beyond its priority countries.
-Although the foundation has suspended grantmaking to projects focused on the Middle East and Southeast Asia, grantseekers should check often to see if the foundation has lifted the suspension.
+Although the Schultz has suspended grantmaking to projects focused on the Middle East and Southeast Asia, grantseekers should check often to see if the foundation has lifted the suspension.